kragen/derctuo/veskeno-outline.md

 Brainfuck program, and had transformed the ASCII-art textphile above into a running implementation of the Game of Life!
-In principle, the C program above could compute any computable function, as long as it didn't require more than 30001 bytes of memory.
+In principle, the C program above could compute any computable function, as long as it didn’t require more than 30001 bytes of memory.

 Brainfuck itself, though, is a finger pointing at the moon; it is not the moon.
 It has no subroutine-call mechanism, it cannot run code